In preliminary data, results have shown support for the potential use of NTBC in the treatment of microbial infections.

-The mechanism of action is based on the inhibition of an enzyme known as 4-hydroxyphenylpyruvate dioxygenase (HPPD).
-Many infectious bacteria and fungi alter their metabolism in response to the elevated temperature of their host.
+Many infectious bacteria and fungi alter their metabolism in response to the elevated temperature of the host.
 One way in which some of these pathogens act is through the HPPD pathway.
-They produce a pigment known as pyomelanin, which is made directly from a product of the HPPD reaction.
+They produce a pigment known as pyomelanin.
 It is thought that pathogenic bacteria and fungi use pyomelanin and other melanins to suppress the efficiency of the host’s initial immune response.
 Thus, inhibition of these pigments may aid in fighting infection.

 For further information please contact: